 If your answer is a yes to most of these questions, you are a literary buff and should aspire to take your love for words to the next level by making it your profession.
-Study literature at one of the best universities to hone your writing skills, and get paid to do what you love doing.
+Study literature at one of the best universities to hone your writing skills and get paid to do what you love doing.

-The acceptance rate stands at around 17.5% but your scores must be exceptional.
+The acceptance rate stands at around 17.5%, but your scores must be exceptional.
 The expected high school GPA scores are 3.5-4.0.
 You will also need to take the ELAT – English Literature Admissions Test.

 There is minimal financial aid available at Oxford for international students.

-English Literature at Cambridge provides a strong foundation in the subject and also gives students the opportunity to learn world literature.
+English Literature at the University of Cambridge provides a strong foundation in the subject.
+It allows students to learn world literature.
 Distinguished faculty prepares students to become critical thinkers as well as good writers.

 The acceptance rate of 21% may seem easy but international applicants need to comply with additional qualifications.
 As an Indian applicant, depending on which Board you have completed Class XII, you must have:

 - In CISCE and NIOS: A minimum 90% or higher score in five or more subjects

 - In CBSE: A1 grades in five or more subjects